 Diagnosis: Retinoblastoma (RB)

 Leukocoria, or a white pupillary reflex, can present in a variety of conditions and at any age.
-However, findings of leukocoria in children requires urgent ophthalmologic consultation given its association with serious, vision and sometimes life-threatening conditions.
+However, findings of leukocoria in children require urgent ophthalmologic consultation given its association with serious, vision and sometimes life-threatening conditions.
 The differential diagnosis includes congenital cataract (60% of all leukocoria cases), retinoblastoma (a “can’t miss” diagnosis), Coats disease (abnormal blood vessel development in the retina), retinopathy of prematurity (ROP), persistent fetal vasculature, retinal detachment, familial exudative vitreoretinopathy (FEVR), and ocular toxocariasis (associated with cats/dogs).
 Leukocoria should be distinguished from pseudoleukocoria, a benign condition resulting from light transiently reflecting off a normal optic disc.
 Patients with pseudoleukocoria will have a normal eye exam.

 Retinoblastoma is the most common primary eye malignancy in children.
 It develops early in childhood with a median diagnosis of 18-24 months in unilateral disease and 12 months in bilateral disease.
 Leukocoria is found in 60% of all retinoblastomas and arises from light reflecting off the retinal mass.
 It is identified by family members who may observe a white pupil, particularly in low lit rooms or on flash photography, or by pediatricians during red reflex testing.
 Other clinical findings which can be associated with retinoblastoma include strabismus (in 20% of cases), uveitis, and secondary glaucoma.